nrwl/nx/docs/shared/reference/glossary.md

 ### Nx Agents

-A paid service that hosts and manages customizable worker machines for use with [distributed task execution](#distributed-task-execution).
+A paid service that hosts and manages customizable worker machines to run parts of your CI pipeline faster and cheaper than a traditional CI provider.
+When possible, Nx Agents uses [distributed task execution](#distributed-task-execution) to optimize your pipeline.

 > See: [Distribute Task Execution](/ci/features/distribute-task-execution)